You’ve thought about writing an ebook.

 1. Choosing a Topic You Know Little About

 If you want to create a premium ebook, you can be tempted to pick a “hot topic” thinking that’s where the money is.

 Likewise, when creating a sign-up bribe, you might think you need to entice readers with the latest information about an emerging topic.

 And if you’re self-publishing using Amazon’s Kindle Direct Publishing (KDP), it’s easy to think you need to target one of the most popular categories.

 But picking a topic like this is a BIG mistake.

 If you know little or nothing about your chosen topic, creating an ebook will be a huge amount of work.
-You’ll have to do a ton of research, interview experts, and perhaps even pay a real guru to get you up to speed.
+You’ll have to do a ton of research on Google, interview experts, and perhaps even pay a real guru to get you up to speed.